peufo/perod/README.md

 # perod

-Peiod management utility working with numbers and dates
+Period management utility working with numbers and dates

 ```js
 import { findFreeRanges, mergeRanges } from 'perod'